geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 Thanks to the entire GeoServer 3 team and [crowdfunding campaign](/sponsor/gs3-crowdfunding) for this major accomplishment, representing the completion of Milestone 3.

+## OAuth2 OpenID Connect Extension

-### New OAuth2 OpenID Connect Security Integration
+The new OAuth2 OpenID Connect Security Integration (OIDC) plugin is now an official extension.

 The transition to Spring Security 7 was one of the big tasks accomplished for GeoServer 3.
 This work includes the creation of a new `OIDC` plugin.
 The new plugin has taken over the responsibilities of previously available `Keycloak` and `OAuth2` plugins.

-* If you previously used `Keycloak`, there are setup instructions for [configuring with Keycloak](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/keycloak/).
-* If you previously used an `OAuth2` integration, you can find individual setup instructions for [Google](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/google/), [Azure](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/azure/), and [GitHub](https://docs.geoserver.org/main/en/user/community/oidc/oauth2/azure/).
+For guidance on upgrading please see the detailed  [migration guide](https://docs.geoserver.org/main/en/user/extensions/oidc/migrating/).

-We are asking specifically for public testing during 3.0-RC timeframe allowing this module to be included as an extension for 3.0.0 release.
+Thanks to Alessio Fabiani and others for this important improvement.
+Special thanks to everyone who provided feedback and testing during the 3.0-RC timeframe, your success has allowing this module to graduate to full extension for 3.0.0 release.

-Thanks to Alessio Fabiani and others for this improvement.
-We are very much looking forward to having [OAuth2 OpenID Connect](https://docs.geoserver.org/main/en/user/community/oidc/) support included in GeoServer.

-### New Documentation
+## New Documentation

 The long-awaited transition to Markdown documentation has finally arrived.
 Welcome to our new [User Manual](https://docs.geoserver.org/latest/en/user/).
 The older GeoServer 2.x documentation is available at [Docs Archive](https://docs-archive.geoserver.org/) or via the version switcher.
 Please help out by fixing any remaining [small issues](https://docs.geoserver.org/latest/en/docguide/quickfix/) or log an issue for Peter to address.